esesmuedgars/CurriculumVitae/README.md

 -->

 Developed new features for application that grants users ability to submit receipts and claim medical expenses, manage their insurance policy and keep track of family member policies, find nearest hospital, use chatbot to check symptoms, participate in activities to earn prizes, have online chat with representatives.
-Responsible for development of new features, resolving defects, improving legacy code, writing Unit tests and network substitutes, reviewing solutions of colleagues.
+Responsible for development of new features, resolving defects, improving legacy code, writing unit tests and network substitutes, reviewing solutions of colleagues.

 Guided intern for a duration of two months.
 During which I was responsible for teaching best development principles and fundamentals of programming, creating development tasks, reviewing work, creating designs and prototypes... [more](https://github.com/esesmuedgars/CurriculumVitae/blob/master/InternChaperone.md)